Having been in publication since 1967, we have published thousands of useful tips for guitarists in print and online.

-This brief story collects only six of them!
-Still, we hope you'll get something out of this initial offering—happy in the knowledge that there's so much more coming down the pike in the near future.
+This brief lesson collects only six of them.
+Still, we hope you'll get something out of it – happy in the knowledge that there's so much more to explore in the Lessons section here at GP.

 So grab your guitar and let's get started!